-Iluka is committed to:
+lluka is committed to:

-- promoting awareness and understanding of the benefits of a diverse and inclusive workforce: - creating an inclusive workplace culture that empowers our people to demonstrate our values and achieve high levels of performance; - attracting, developing and retaining employees regardless of their backgrounds; - integrating workplace diversity and inclusion equity principles into company activities; - assessing and addressing gender pay equity on an annual basis; - promoting a flexible workplace culture which assists employees to balance their responsibilities; and - providing all employees training and support to ensure that there are clear processes and procedures in place to prevent and stop discrimination, bullying and harassment (including sexual harassment).
+- promoting awareness and understanding of the benefits of a diverse and inclusive workforce; - creating an inclusive workplace culture that empowers our people to demonstrate our values and achieve high levels of performance; - attracting, developing and retaining employees regardless of their backgrounds; - integrating workplace diversity and inclusion equity principles into company activities; - assessing and addressing gender pay equity on an annual basis; - promoting a flexible workplace culture which assists employees to balance their responsibilities; and - providing all employees training and support to ensure that there are clear processes and procedures in place to prevent and stop discrimination, bullying and harassment (including sexual harassment).

 To meet these objectives, Iluka maintains Board-determined measurable objectives for gender diversity at the Board, senior executive and general workforce levels, as well as indigenous representation throughout the workforce.
-Our Diversity and Inclusion Working Group, chaired by the Managing Director, meets to share ideas, initiatives and issues related to diversity and inclusion.
 Through our engagement survey and other tools, we regularly seek and act upon feedback from our employees as to the extent to which they feel accepted and a sense of belonging at Iluka.
-The framework and focus areas for initiatives identified by the Diversity and Inclusion Working Group are represented in the diagram below.

-Throughout 2022, the Board had as a measurable objective maintaining at least a 30 per cent female representation.
-At 31 December 2022, female representation on the Board was 50 per cent.
+Throughout 2023, the Board had as a measurable objective maintaining at least a 30 per cent female representation.
+At 31 December 2023, female representation on the Board was 50 per cent.

-The measurable objectives that applied to the Australian workforce throughout 2022 are set out in the following table:
+The measurable objectives that applied to the Australian workforce throughout 2023 are set out in the following table:

-Measurable objective Status of the objective at 31 December 2022 30 per cent female diversity by 2023 2 23.8 per cent 8 per cent indigenous employment by 2023 4.6 per cent
+Measurable objective Status of the objective at 31 December 2023 30 per cent female diversity by 2023 24.2 per cent 8 per cent indigenous employment by 2023 4.2 per cent

-The following table highlights gender diversity across the Iluka Group as at 31 December 2022:
+The following table highlights gender diversity across the Iluka Group as at 31 December 2023:

 Level Proportion of female (per cent) Proportion of male (per cent)

-Board ^(A) 50 50
+Board (A) 50 50

-Executives / General Managers (B) 33 67
+Executives / General Managers (B) 18 82

-Other management levels 14 86
+Senior Management 16 84

+Functional, Technical and Operational 25 75

 Total Iluka Group 24 76

 (A) Includes the Managing Director.
 (B) Excludes the Managing Director.

-Further information outlining Iluka's approach and its progress towards achieving its measurable objectives are included in the Sustainability Section of the 2022 Annual Report.
+Further information outlining Iluka's approach and its progress towards achieving its measurable objectives are included in the Sustainability Section of the Annual Report.

 A copy of Iluka's Diversity and Inclusion Policy, as well as other diversity-related documents (including Iluka's most recent Workplace Gender Equality Agency Report) is available on Iluka's website at the following link: www.iluka.com/careers/working-at-iluka.